SEAT Logo

 SEAT Emblem

-When the automaker SEAT moved away from Fiat styling, it got its badge with the traditional “S.” Due to the parallel diagonal lines in the middle, many critics have compared it to the dollar symbol.
+When the automaker SEAT moved away from Fiat styling, it got its badge with the traditional “S.” Because of the parallel diagonal lines in the middle, many critics have compared it to the dollar sign.
 But company executives immediately denied this assumption.

-Officially, the diagonal stripes were inspired by Avenue Diagonal, one of the widest streets in Barcelona.
+Officially, the diagonal stripes were inspired by Avenue Diagonal, one of Barcelona’s widest streets.
 They symbolize dynamics, speed, and development.
-And although there are only two of them left (three more disappeared during the evolution of the logo), this is the most important element of SEAT’s identity.
+And although only two remain (three more disappeared during the logo’s evolution), this is the most important element of SEAT’s identity.

 SEAT Symbol

-The company’s wordmark was created based on a personalized font.
+The company’s wordmark was created using a custom font.
 The closest similar option is Audiowide from Astigmatic.
 The current color palette consists of only black and white.
 Previously, completely different colors prevailed: silver (stylized chrome-plated metal) and red (the embodiment of Spanish charisma).